CharlieSong1999/Demo/Readme.md

 #### Method

-There are six kinds of paramter provided by the data set, that is:
+There are six kinds of parameters provided by the data set, that is:

 |           Name           | DataType  |    Range     | Step  |
 |:-----------------------: |:--------: |:-----------: |:----: |